deepjavalibrary/djl/model-zoo/README.md

 ```

 ## List of search criteria of each model

+The following table illustrates the possible search criteria for all models in the model zoo:

 | Category | Application           | Model Family      | Criteria | Possible values |
 |----------|-----------------------|-------------------|----------|-----------------|